All That She Wants: Retrospective response

 In 2018, Annie Zaleski from The A.V.
 Club wrote, "The song—which can be read as either a celebration of a woman who enjoys one-night stands, or a warning to her potential suitors—is a catchy marvel of simplicity.
 A glacial synth hum and strolling reggae rhythm provide propulsion, while the occasional saxophone curlicue and mysterious whistle give it intrigue, as well as a hint of melancholy."
 A writer for Birmingham Evening Mail described it as a "happy uplifting reggae-influenced" song.
-Matt Stopera and Brian Galindo from BuzzFeed stated that it is "the best Ace of Base song.
+Matt Stopera and Brian Galindo from BuzzFeed named it "the best Ace of Base song.
 End of story.
 No contest."
 Nikola Nedeljkovic Gøttsche from Dagbladet Information noted in their retrospective review of The Sign, that "the song about the promiscuous man-hunter who only wants one more lover, with its mysterious flute melodies, progressive reggae pulse and instantly obsessive chorus, became a marker in the nineties popular musical landscape."

 Tom Ewing of Freaky Trigger wrote that "All That She Wants" is "so startling that you imagined a whole style around it.
 The sound of "All That She Wants" is disarmingly simple – high, clear, piping synths over a basic skank – but also quite perfect.
 It's a cooling sound, it makes the rest of pop sound busy and overheated.
 As the song so poetically puts it, "It's not a day for work – it's a day for catching time".
-Bob Waliszewski of Plugged In said the song "warns a young man about a woman out for a one-night stand ("She's a hunter, you're the fox... beware of that flashing in her eyes")."
-Pop Rescue called it "fantastic", remarking that "it's a simple uncluttered track, and it works perfectly."
+Bob Waliszewski of Plugged In found that the song "warns a young man about a woman out for a one-night stand ("She's a hunter, you're the fox... beware of that flashing in her eyes")."
+In 2023, Eric Torres from Pitchfork complimented it as "near-perfect".
+Pop Rescue praised it as "fantastic", remarking that "it's a simple uncluttered track, and it works perfectly."
 Christopher Smith from Talk About Pop Music viewed it as a "quirky number".